mitesh1612/blog/_posts/2021-03-26-storage-container-with-files.md

 ## Enough talk, show me the ARM template

 So here's how my template works.
 First we will create a storage account, and a container for that storage account.
 This is textbook template for ADLS, nothing special here.
-(I've only show the `resources` section for brevity)
+(I've only shown the `resources` section for brevity)

 ```json
 [